spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 To do this:

-1. Before you generate an SSH key, you can check to see if you have any existing SSH keys by following the GitHub tutorial [Checking for existing SSH keys](https://help.github.com/en/articles/checking-for-existing-ssh-keys).
+1. Before you generate an SSH key, you can check to see if you have any existing SSH keys by following GitHub's tutorial [Checking for existing SSH keys](https://help.github.com/en/articles/checking-for-existing-ssh-keys).
-1. If you don't have an existing key, then generate a new SSH key by following the GitHub tutorial [Adding a new SSH key to your GitHub account (GitHub Documentation)](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account).
+1. If you don't have an existing key, then generate a new SSH key by following GitHub's tutorial [Adding a new SSH key to your GitHub account](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account).

-### Step 4: Build the Unreal Engine fork
+### Step 4: Prepare the fork

-To build the Unreal Engine fork:
+To prepare the fork:

+1. Run Unreal's `setup.bat` script. </br>
+This is part of [Unreal's UE set-up](https://docs.unrealengine.com/en-US/GettingStarted/DownloadingUnrealEngine/index.html); it downloads binary content for UE, as well as installing prerequisites and setting up Unreal file associations. </br>
+To do this: </br>
-1. Run **Setup.bat**, found in the root directory of your clone of Unreal Engine.
+In File Explorer, navigate to the root directory of your clone of the SpatialOS Unreal Engine fork and double-click **Setup.bat**.
+2. Run Unreal's `GenerateProjectFiles.bat` script  - also part of Unreal's UE set-up.
+</br> To do this: </br>
-2. In the same directory, double-click **GenerateProjectFiles.bat**.
-This file automatically sets up the project files required to build Unreal Engine.<br/>
+In the same directory, double-click **GenerateProjectFiles.bat**.

-3. Double-click **InstallGDK.bat**
+### Step 5: Clone and install the plugin
+You need to clone the SpatialOS GDK plugin and install it in the UE fork and Example Project directory.
+You can follow either auto-install or manual-install, we recommend the auto-install.

+> **TIP:** Use auto-install as this makes setting up the Example Project and Starter Template quicker.
+You will be able to follow tutorials based on the Example Project more quickly.
+If you follow manual-install, you will need to take extra steps to set up the Example Project or Starer Template and follow tutorials.

+* **Manual-install**
+</br>See the guide on how to [Manually build the SpatialOS Unreal Engine fork]({{urlRoot}}/content/get-started/manual-engine-build) guide.
+You do not need to follow _Step 6: Build the fork in Visual Studio_, below.</br></br>

+* **Auto-install** (Recommended) </br>
+To do this:</br>
+Still in File Explorer, in the root directory of your clone of the SpatialOS Unreal Engine fork, double-click **InstallGDK.bat**. </br>
+This process opens a command line window and runs some scripts - it can take a long time to complete.
+The command line window closes when the process has finished.
+<%(#Expandable title="What does `InstallGDK.bat` do?")%>
-This automatically opens a command line window and performs the following:
+The script automatically opens a command line window and performs the following:
-	* Clones the UnrealGDK into your Engine's `Plugins` directory
+	* Clones the UnrealGDK into your EU fork's `Plugins` directory.
-	* Clones the [UnrealGDKExampleProject](https://github.com/spatialos/UnrealGDKExampleProject) into your Engine's `Samples` directory
+	* Clones the [Example Project (`UnrealGDKExampleProject`)](https://github.com/spatialos/UnrealGDKExampleProject) into your Engine's `Samples` directory.
-	* Runs the Unreal GDK `Setup.bat` script to install the GDK into the cloned `UnrealGDKExampleProject` directory
+	* Runs the Unreal GDK `Setup.bat` script to install the plugin into the cloned `UnrealGDKExampleProject` directory.
-	* Generates Visual Studio solution files for the `UnrealGDKExampleProject`<br/>
+	* Generates Visual Studio solution files for the `UnrealGDKExampleProject`.<br/>
-This process can take a long time to complete.
-The command line window closes when the process has finished.    <br/>
+<%(/Expandable)%>

+### Step 6: Build the fork in Visual Studio
+**Note:** You do not need to follow this step if you followed the manual-install instructions.

+Set up Visual Studio to build Unreal Engine; the build can take up to two hours.

-1. In the same directory, open **UE4.sln** in Visual Studio.
+1. Still in the root directory of your clone of the SpatialOS Unreal Engine fork, double-click on **UE4.sln** to open it in Visual Studio.
-2. In Visual Studio, on the toolbar, navigate to **Build** > **Configuration Manager**; set your active solution configuration to **Development Editor** and your active solution platform to **Win64**.
+2. In Visual Studio's toolbar, navigate to **Build** > **Configuration Manager**.
+Here, set your active solution configuration to **Development Editor** and your active solution platform to **Win64**.
-3. In the Solution Explorer window, right-click on the **UE4** project and select **Set as StartUp Project**
+3. In Visual Studio's Solution Explorer window, right-click on the **UE4** project and select **Set as StartUp Project**.
-4. In the Solution Explorer window, right-click on the **UE4** project and select **Build** (you may be prompted to install some dependencies first). <br>
+4. Still in the Solution Explorer window, right-click on the **UE4** project and select **Build**.
+(Visual Studio might prompt you to install some dependencies first). <br>

-Visual Studio then builds Unreal Engine, which can take up to a couple of hours.

-When the build is complete, you can continue to **3: Set up a project...**
+When the build is complete, you can continue to _3 - Set up a project_.

 </br>

-### **> Next:** 3 - Set up project
+##### **> Next:** 3 - Set up project

 Choose either: